Košice: Manufacturing

-Volvo Cars has invested 1.2 billion euros (1.25 billion USD) in a new plant, which is set to start construction in 2023, for opening in 2026.
+Volvo Cars has invested 1.2 billion euros (1.25 billion USD) in a new plant that started construction in 2023, for opening in 2026.
 In 2024, the European Commission approved state aid of €267 million from the Slovak government to support construction of the plant.
-In 2025, while the plant was still under construction, Volvo Cars announced the manufacturing start date to be delayed to 2027, with Polestar signing a memorandum of understanding with Volvo Cars to have Polestar 7 manufactured in the new plant.
+In 2025, while the plant was still under construction, Volvo Cars announced the manufacturing start date to be delayed to 2027, with Polestar signing a memorandum of understanding with Volvo Cars to have the Polestar 7 manufactured in the new plant.

 Other major sectors include mechanical engineering, food industry, services, and trade.

 Sights

 The Cathedral of St. Elizabeth in Košice is Slovakia's largest church.

 The city centre, and most historical monuments, are located in or around Hlavná ulica (Main Street), and the town has the largest number of protected historical monuments in Slovakia.

 The most dominant historical monument of the city is Slovakia's largest church, the 14th-century Gothic Cathedral of St. Elizabeth; it is the easternmost cathedral of western-style Gothic architecture in central Europe, and is the cathedral of the Archdiocese of Košice.
 In addition to the St. Elizabeth Cathedral, there is the 14th-century St. Michael Chapel, the St. Urban Tower, and the Neo-baroque Košice State Theater in the center of town.

 The Executioner's Bastion and the Mill Bastion are the remains of the city's previous fortification system.
 The Church of the Virgin Mary's Birth is the cathedral for the Greek Catholic Eparchy of Košice.
 Other monuments and buildings of cultural and historical interest are: the old Town Hall, the Old University, the Captain's Palace, Liberation Square, as well as several galleries (the East Slovak Gallery) and museums (the East Slovak Museum).
 There is a Municipal Park located between the historical city centre and the main railway station.
 The city also has a zoo located northwest of the city, within the borough of Kavečany.